ahmad0790/chexpert-xray-classification/README.md

 b) using attention scheme 2

 ## BEST MODEL RUN (AG_CNN)
-The models are all in model_output folder.
+The models are all in `model_output` folder.
 To run the best model please download this folder and please first install the provided environment using:

 `conda env create -f environment.yml`

+You can activate  environment after using:

+`source activate bd4h_project`

 Then run the folllowing command from the bd4h_project folder: